clarkta14/Catan-Portfolio/README.md

     *   4 resource cards of any type must be traded to the bank for a single resource card of the players choice.
         *   Player attempts to make a trade (Boolean)
             *   Player did not pay 4 resource cards:
-                *   throw new IllegalArgumentException: Not enough resources provided for the trade
+                *   throw new IllegalArgumentException: Not enough resources provided for the trade [b08dee5 : CatanBoardTest.java]
-            *   Player traded 4 resource cards for 1 resource card from the bank (True)
+            *   Player traded 4 resource cards for 1 resource card from the bank (True) [6f18634 : CatanBoardTest.java]
-            *   Player traded 4 resource cards for a single card of the same resource type (False)
+            *   Player traded 4 resource cards for a single card of the same resource type (False) [99df99d : CatanBoardTest.java]
     *   Trade amongst players:
         *   On a players turn he/she provides an offer to another player in the game:
             *   Trade offer has a resource card offered up for trade and a resource card traded for